dbrg77/beautiful-jekyll/_posts/2018-07-02-setting-up-public-links-for-ucsc-visualisation.md

 Now, it is done.
 The public address for the bigWig file is `https://cog.sanger.ac.uk/xc1_mSp_scATAC/the_best_atac_seq_ever.bw` (now you see why the bucket name must be unique across the entire institute, right?).

-To visualise the file, I can just go to UCSC genome browser to add a custom track by (similar example as the previous one):
+To visualise the file, I can just go to UCSC genome browser to add a custom track by (similar example as the previous one, and again, the following text should be in one single line):

 ```
 track type=bigWig name=atac_seq description=the_best_atac_seq_ever_pileup